lpapailiou/fac/README.md

     >>>>  hello world

 ##### Console mode
-The console mode starts an executor in the console.
+The console mode starts an interpreter in the console.
 This version is interactive.
 For every entered code block, the whole so-far valid code will be scanned, parsed, interpreted and directly be executed.

 In case of an error, the last entry will be ignored.
 New code can be added to the so-far valid code.